Tracing the Ice Age Trail

 Wisconsin's Rustic Road 1 is just north of the trailhead, so after our hike we went on a gorgeous fall drive, winding around South Harper Lake, through Rib Lake and onto rolling Wisconsin 102.

 That skirts Spirit Lake under a canopy of trees and leads to County Road C and Rustic Road 62, which returned us to High Point Village.

-Then Torsten and I left the kids in the cabin with a movie and headed for the eastern Wood Lake segment of the Ice Age Trail, deep in the forest.
+Then we left the kids in the cabin with a movie and headed for the eastern Wood Lake segment of the Ice Age Trail, deep in the forest.

 Ferns were still June-green, and backlit maple leaves glowed purple.
 Gigantic erratics — glacier-borne boulders — popped up here and there, out of place among the trees.

 © Beth Gauper